inknsharps/horiseon_website/README.md

 * Added alt tags to all images.
 * Cleaned up CSS classes.

-Detailed descriptions for all changes can be found in the changelog.md file.
+Detailed descriptions for all changes can be found in the changelog.md file in /assets.
 <br><br>
 ## Credits